 - iSpy.
 Go on a walk with a caregiver and play a game of iSpy.
 Ask your caregiver to specifically find things on your left side.
-Your job is to find the object and point to it!
-If it’s too cold or rainy out, try doing this indoors.
+Your job is to find the object and point to it.
+If it’s too cold or rainy out, you can also try doing this indoors.

 - Mazes.
 Print out some mazes and try your best to complete them.
 Turn your head to the left when you get stuck to notice more paths.

 - Mix up your routine.
 Ask a caregiver to strategically place things on your left side throughout your daily routine.
 For example, have them place your clothes on the left side of the dresser, or place your silverware on the left side of the plate.
-If this is too frustrating in the beginning, start with small tasks that you don’t mind taking longer, like placing your toothbrush on the left side of the sink.
+If this is too frustrating in the beginning, start with smaller tasks, like placing your toothbrush on the left side of the sink.
 Also, ask family members and caregivers to approach and interact with you primarily on your left side.
 An easy way to integrate this into your daily routine is to ensure the person you converse with most at the dinner table is seated on your left.

 Overcoming Left Neglect After Stroke